-With a total of over 28 million international visitors in 2017, Japan is an extremely popular destination.
+With a total of over 31.9 million foreign visitors in 2019, Japan is an extremely popular destination.
 A lot of people flock to Japan, be it for leisure or business.
 A combination of ancient culture and dazzling modernity, this nation truly charms the hearts of travelers from all over the world.

 This boom in the number of travelers to Japan has created great opportunities in the travel and tourism industry.
 Businesses and establishments engaged in this industry have several options to tap into these opportunities.
 One of these options is to utilize digital marketing.